tarantool/cartridge/rst/topics/state-machine.rst

 ConfigFound
 -----------

-``ConfigFound`` informs that all configuration files and snapshots are found.
-They are not loaded, though.
+The instance enters ``ConfigFound`` state if all configuration files and snapshots are found.
+The files and snapshots are not loaded.
 Config is to be downloaded and validated.
-If during these phases error occurs, then state is set to ``InitError`` state.
-Otherwise, it will move to ``ConfigLoaded`` state.
+If no errors occurred during these phases, the state is set to ``ConfigLoaded``  state.
+Otherwise, it will move to ``InitError`` state.

 .. // .. image:: ../doc/images/state-machine/ConfigFound.svg

 ConfigLoaded
 ------------

 Config is found, loaded and validated.
-The next step is an instance configuring.
-If snapshots are present, then the instance will change its state to ``RecoveringSnapshot``.
-In another case, it will move to ``BootstrappingBox``.
+The next step is instance configuring.
+If there are any snapshots, the instance will change its state to ``RecoveringSnapshot``.
+Otherwise, it will move to ``BootstrappingBox`` state.
 By default, all instances start in read-only mode and don’t start listening until bootstrap/recovery finishes.

 .. // .. image:: ../doc/images/state-machine/ConfigLoaded.svg